 In 2019 Australia broke records again in a summer of wildfires, drought, and heat.
 On December 19, the average high for the whole continent was 107.4 degrees F (41.9 degrees C) shattering the record set the day before by over a degree C.

 In the US, heatwaves in the desert southwest including Phoenix and Las Vegas are part of a normal summer.
 Phoenix regularly reaches 112 degrees F (44.4 degrees C) and it has been known to exceed 120 degrees F (48.9 degrees C).
 These are shade temperatures, corresponding temperatures can reach 168 degrees F (76 degrees C) in the sun right above the ground level.
 Because concrete traps heat, cities like Phoenix get particularly hot and are prone to heatwaves.
+In fact this “heat island” effect makes cities as much as 7 degrees F warmer during the day.
+Night time often does not provide much relief with temperatures above 80 deg F for many nights in a row.

 The heat caused a minimum of 500 fatalities in the US and Canada among vulnerable populations including the elderly.
 These cities are not adapted to extreme heat with a low percentage (about 40%) of homes having air conditioning.
 The heat was so extreme that up to a billion of clams and other shellfish were cooked inside their shells in an ecologic catastrophe.
 The heat caused major wildfires to rage throughout the area including the town on Lytton which was virtually destroyed.
 Several weeks later and further south, temperatures reached 130 deg G in Death Valley, matching the world record hottest temperature ever recorded.